aleph2c/miros/doc/i_mongol_example.rst

 continues with the maneuver.

 Of course this will often be wrong.
-If the first horse archer to enter the "Waiting to Lure" state lures and officer right away; he would issue a Retreat_War_Cry and by this call, and with this design, he would think everyone else is dead.
+If the first horse archer to enter the "Waiting to Lure" state lures a knight right away; he would issue a Retreat_War_Cry and by this call, and with this design, he would think everyone else is dead.
 This is OK, because he will immediately hear the other members of his unit yell out; which will quickly change his belief back into a more